 - Adjusted based on circumstances but no greater than 100

 - Hand sanitizer located throughout exhibits and at entrance.

 - Log House and Sunnyview School House open upon request.

 - Ice Cream Parlor open during museum open hours and managed by Ramone's Ice Cream Parlor.
 Indoor and outdoor ordering available.

-- A sanitizing cleaning solution approved to kill coronavirus and cloth will be used to wipe down high-touch surfaces during the day and when museum closes.
-Solution will be changed 1 - 2x daily depending upon visitor traffic.
+- A sanitizing cleaning solution approved to kill coronavirus and cloth is used to wipe down high-touch surfaces during the day and when museum closes.

 - Shared spaces will be cleaned between shifts using cleaning solution